Rehabilitation Psychology Fellowship

 The Office of Equal Opportunity and Affirmative Action (EOAA) supports the University’s compliance with the law and spirit of equal opportunity and affirmative action as it relates to race, color, creed, religion, national origin, citizenship, sex, age, marital status, sexual orientation, gender identity or expression, disability, or status as a disabled veteran or Vietnam-era veteran, or other protected veterans.
 Further information regarding these policies and statutes may be obtained through the University of Washington Equal Opportunity Office website.

 Postdoctoral fellows spend approximately 80% of their time engaged in direct clinical services, while the remaining time is available for various scholarly activities and research activities.
 As part of the research component, postdoctoral fellows will have opportunities to complete independent reviews of the literature, design and carry out independent research projects, work on collaborative interdisciplinary projects with faculty, write research grants, prepare scientific manuscripts, and present papers at professional meetings.
 At a minimum, fellows are expected to present the outcome of their scholarly activity at our local journal club.
-Fellows are encouraged and provided support to present their research at local, regional and national scientific meetings.
+Fellows are encouraged and provided support to present their research at local, regional, and national scientific meetings.

-As part of the clinical component, postdoctoral fellows will receive training in both inpatient and outpatient settings with various rehabilitation populations, problems and procedures.
+As part of the clinical component, postdoctoral fellows will receive training in both inpatient and outpatient settings with various rehabilitation populations, problems, and procedures.
 Fellows will learn the role and function of neuropsychologists and psychologists in the rehabilitation medicine setting, as a consultant, as well as a treatment team member.
-Fellows will receive specific training in the assessment, diagnosis, and treatment of psychological, neuropsychological and emotional factors impacting on the rehabilitation process.
-In addition to hands-on clinical training experiences, fellows will be provided with training opportunities through participation in didactic seminars, research seminars, journal club, rounds, group and individual supervision.
+Fellows will receive specific training in the assessment, diagnosis, and treatment of psychological, neuropsychological, and emotional factors impacting on the rehabilitation process.
+In addition to hands-on clinical training experiences, fellows will be provided with training opportunities through participation in didactic seminars, research seminars, journal club, rounds, and group and individual supervision.

 The salary amount is determined by the current NRSA stipend schedule for your level of experience.
 This amount may be modified upward when the schedule is updated and/or when you reach another level.
 This is a 100% full time, 12-month appointment.

-Major medical insurance, dental insurance, basic life insurance are provided to fellows and their dependents.
+Major medical insurance, dental insurance, and basic life insurance are provided to fellows and their dependents.
 Supplemental life insurance and disability insurance are also available.
 Details of the benefits package may be found on the website of the Office of Benefits and Worklife.

 Our Faculty